jeffdgr8/kotbase/docs/integrate-custom-listener.md

 ```

 Next, Couchbase Lite will call back the application code through the [`MessageEndpointDelegate`](
-/api/couchbase-lite-ee/kotbase/index.html#1493885694%2FClasslikes%2F-848713996) lambda.
-When the application receives
+/api/couchbase-lite-ee/kotbase/-message-endpoint-delegate/) lambda.
+When the application receives the callback, it must
-the callback, it must create an instance of [`MessageEndpointConnection`](
+create an instance of [`MessageEndpointConnection`](/api/couchbase-lite-ee/kotbase/-message-endpoint-connection/) and
-/api/couchbase-lite-ee/kotbase/-message-endpoint-connection/) and return it.
+return it.

 ```kotlin
 /* implementation of MessageEndpointDelegate */